gongjian1981/SENG8091-Group/actions/owner.md

 Frontend:

 > Add a `Report` button next to each review on the business profile page.
 When clicked, show a report reason selection dialog.

+### Requirement 3.4

+Business user can select the reason for the report.

+#### Action 14:

+Prerequisites: Action 13.

+Frontend:

+> Show predefined reasons like offensive content, spam, fake review in a dropdown menu.
+Allow users to select or write a custom reason.